JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `outputFile`
 {#patchPluginXml-outputFile}

-Represents the output <path>plugin.xml</path> file property for the task.

-By default, the file is written to a temporary task-specific directory within the <path>build</path> directory.
+Represents the patched output <path>plugin.xml</path> file, which by default is written to a temporary task-specific directory within the <path>build</path> directory.

 {style="narrow"}
 Type